Bergen County Divorce Lawyers

-Divorce Lawyers Serving Bergen County and Northern New Jersey
+Divorce Lawyers Serving Northern New Jersey

 The ending of a marriage is understandably a very stressful and emotional time for many.
 Often, one’s desire is simply to get the process over with as soon as possible and begin the process of starting a new life.
 It’s important to realize, however, that the court orders made in a final judgment of divorce do more than just dissolve a marriage; they affect property rights and custodial rights that greatly impact the lives of the divorcing couple and their children immediately and for years into the future.

 New Jersey Divorce Requirements

-Since 2007, however, couples have been able to obtain a divorce without having to prove that one of the spouses was at fault in causing the breakdown of the marriage.
-A no-fault divorce in New Jersey is available if the couple have lived apart in separate residences for 18 months, or if they claim they have had irreconcilable differences for at least six months.
+Since 2007, however, couples have been able to obtain a divorce without having to prove that one of the spouses was at fault for causing the breakdown of the marriage.
+A no-fault divorce in New Jersey is available if the couple has lived apart in separate residences for 18 months, or if they claim they have had irreconcilable differences for at least six months.
 This latter no-fault ground is the most common ground for divorce in New Jersey.

 Help with Contested and Uncontested Divorce in New Jersey